biojava/biojava.github.io/_wikis/BOSC2008_Abstract.md

 several Bio\* toolkits (Mangalam, 2002).
 Over the past eight years, the BioJava has brought together nearly fifty different code contributors, hundreds of mailing list subscribers, and several wiki contributors.
-All code is distributed under version 2.1 of the GNU Lesser General Public License (LGPL) license (Free Software Foundation, Inc., 1999).
+All code and related documentation is distributed under version 2.1 of the GNU Lesser General Public License (LGPL) license (Free Software Foundation, Inc., 1999).
 All wiki documentation is made available online under version 1.2 of the GNU Free Documentation License (Free Software Foundation, Inc., 2000).

-BioJava has been used in a number of real-world applications, including Bioclipse (Spjuth et al., 2007), BioWeka (Gewehr et al., 2007), Cytoscape (Shannon et al., 2003), and Taverna (Oinn et al., 2004), and been referenced in over 50 published studies.
+BioJava has been used in a number of real-world applications, including Bioclipse (Spjuth et al., 2007), BioWeka (Gewehr et al., 2007), Cytoscape (Shannon et al., 2003), and Taverna (Oinn et al., 2004), and has been referenced in over fifty published studies.
 A list of these can be found on the BioJava website.

 The latest BioJava release (version 1.6, released on 13 Apr 2008) offers more functionality and stability over the previous official releases.